CleverCloud/cliparse-node/README.md

  - `commands`: array of commands (constructed with `command`).
 Default value: `[]`
  - `args`: array of arguments (constructed with `argument`).
 If your app doesn't have commands.
+ - `noHelpCommand`: boolean used to disable help command, useful for apps with no subcommands.
+Default value: `false`.

 If your application is not solely made of commands, you can pass an action callback.
 If you don't give a callback, calling your application without any argument will display a `usage` message describing the available commands.

 ### `option`